Get Involved: CEED Feminisms

 Feminist Duration Reading Group x Cell Project Space

-Expanding on practices and concerns platformed across Cell Project Space's 2022/3 programme, the research group responds to cultural blind spots around prejudice and xenophobia in the UK towards the 'Eastern European' immigrant, sharpened by Russia’s war in Ukraine, and by Brexit.
-The CEED Feminsims programme aims to open spaces of mutual support, curiosity and learning that oppose the UK's hostile environment.
+Expanding on concerns platformed across Cell's 2022/3 programme, CEED Feminisms responds to cultural blind spots around prejudice and xenophobia in the UK towards the 'Eastern European' immigrant, sharpened by Russia’s war in Ukraine, and by Brexit.
+Building on Feminist Duration Reading Group’s tried and tested methodology of reading under-known and under-appreciated feminist texts from outside the Anglo-American canon out-loud, together, the series aims to open spaces of mutual support, curiosity and learning that oppose the UK's hostile environment.

 If you are interested to find out more about the CEED Feminisms Research Network please contact Jessie Krish: jessie [at] cellprojects [dot] org